olvaffe/olv-notes/graphics/apis/vulkan.md

 - 29.8.
 Depth Bounds Test
   - samples whose corresponding depth values in the attachment are outside of `[minDepthBounds, maxDepthBounds]` are discarded
+  - when enabled, and if z value in the depth attachment is outside of `[minDepthBounds, maxDepthBounds]`, the sample is discarded
 - 29.9.
 Stencil Test
 - 29.10.
 Depth Test
+  - depth clamping and range adjustment
+    - z in framebuffer coordinates is a float
+      - with depth clipping or depth clamping, and with sane `gl_FragDepth`, it should be between `[minDepth, maxDepth]`
+      - otherwise, it is arbitrary
+    - `VK_EXT_depth_clamp_zero_one`
+      - when enabled,
+        - if the attachment is D32 float, z is unchanged
+        - otherwise, z is clamped to `[0.0, 1.0]`
+      - when disabled,
+        - if z is outside of `[minDepth, maxDepth]`, it becomes undefined
+        - if the attachment is unorm and z is outside of `[0.0, 1.0]`, it becomes undefined
+  - depth comparison
+    - core has `depthTestEnable` and `depthCompareOp`
+  - depth attachment write
+    - core has `depthWriteEnable`
 - 29.11.
 Representative Fragment Test
   - `VK_NV_representative_fragment_test`
 - 29.12.
 Sample Counting